amitupreti/nepalinews-scraper-and-upload-scraped-data-to-mysql/README.md

 ## Welcome to the Nepali-news-Web-Scraper!

-### with this scraper you can scrape every news article from onlinekhabar.com and  upload it to google MySQL database
+### with this scraper you can scrape every news article from onlinekhabar.com and  upload it to MySQL database

 ## Notes:
      Operating System: Linux